2.3 Material accounting policies

 The Company derives revenue primarily from sale of Graphite Electrodes.

-Revenue from the sale of goods is recognized at the point in time when control of the goods is transferred to the customer which is usually on dispatch/ delivery and the amount of revenue can be measured reliably and recovery of consideration is probable.
+Revenue from the sale of goods is recognized when the performance obligation in accordance with the provisions of the contract is fulfilled.
+Performance obligations are fulfilled at the point in time when control of the goods is transferred to the customer which is usually on dispatch/ delivery and the amount of revenue can be measured reliably and recovery of consideration is probable.

 Revenue is measured based on the transaction price (net of variable consideration) which is adjusted for volume discounts, rebates, scheme allowances, price concessions, incentives, and returns, if any, as specified in the contracts with the customers.
 Revenue excludes taxes collected from customers on behalf of the government.
 Due to short nature of credit period given to customers, there is no financing component in the contract.